 Instead of sitting down, I stood by the window and looked down over the city, enjoying the kind of view that only series b funding can buy.

 And there’s also a third category of bits that are brilliant and overwrought at the same time.

 In the world of bits and distributed ledgers, immutability is high technology bordering on magic, an asymptote you can kiss but never rest upon, but in the world of atoms and artifacts it is the default.

 There’s even a section that begins with a heavily altered version of The Call of Cthulhu’s celebrated opening paragraph, which starts: “The most menacing thing in the world is the ability of the cloud to correlate its contents.”
 Such a passage could only come out of our modern meme-saturated culture, in which every famous image, clip or quote can become a Mad Libs template.
-Small brains reference existing memes in their stories; galaxy brains wield the underlying logic of memes like this (more correctly, it’s the other way round).
+Small brains reference existing memes in their stories; galaxy brains wield the underlying logic of memes like this.

-Shortcomings aside, The Gig Economy is the first horror story I’ve read about technology and the internet where it’s clear that the author actually knows what he’s talking about and where the horror is derived from this subject in a meaningful and mostly coherent way.
+Shortcomings aside, this is the first horror story I’ve read about technology and the internet where it’s clear that the author actually knows what he’s talking about and derives the horror from the subject in a meaningful and mostly coherent way.
 If, like me, you can’t look at a deep dreaming picture for more than a minute without getting thoroughly spooked, this story will rattle you.